9 Minute Read

 8. Take a vacation on a weekday

-Okay, this is the exact opposite of the last idea, but hear us out.
+All right, this is the exact opposite of the last idea, but hear us out.
 Most of the time, booking a hotel or Airbnb for the weekend is pricier than staying there during the week.
-If you can afford to use some vacation time at work, try booking a quick, midweek vacation.
+So, if you can afford to use some vacation time at work, try booking a quick, midweek vacation.

 9. Visit a national park

-The greatest thing about nature is, it’s free to enjoy.
+The greatest thing about nature is that it’s usually pretty much free to enjoy.
 Oh, and it’s beautiful—added bonus!
 Don’t sweat it if you don’t live anywhere near Yosemite or the Grand Canyon.
-Did you know there are actually 60 national parks across the United States?
+Did you know there are actually 61 national parks across the United States?
 Find one near you and go explore!
+Just know the parks might have a small entrance fee to pay per vehicle or person.

 10. Stay at a bed-and-breakfast nearby